-Nonprescription Medication Overdose In Children
+Nonprescription Medication Overdose in Children

-WHAT YOU SHOULD KNOW:
+WHAT YOU NEED TO KNOW:

 WHILE YOU ARE HERE:

 is a legal document that explains the tests, treatments, or procedures that your child may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your child's medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done to your child.
 Make sure all of your questions are answered.

 Intake and output

 may be measured.
 Healthcare providers will keep track of the amount of liquid your child is getting.
 They also may need to know how much your child is urinating.
 Ask healthcare providers if they need to measure or collect your child's urine.

 is a small tube placed in your child's vein that is used to give medicine or liquids.

 if his blood oxygen level is lower than it should be.
 Your child may get oxygen through a mask placed over his nose and mouth or through small tubes placed in his nostrils.
 Ask your child's healthcare provider before you take off the mask or oxygen tubing.

 Healthcare providers will check your child's blood pressure, heart rate, breathing rate, and temperature.
 They will also ask you or your child about his pain.
 These vital signs give information about your child's current health.